Oviyashri/Tweet_Analyzer_App/README.md

 This is a cool web app integrated with twitter which takes the twitter handel as as input and does :

-1. Analyze the tweets of live air asia's customer tweets
+1. Analyze the tweets of live Air India's customer tweets

 **This tool performs the following tasks :**